adnzaki/ss-paging/docs/builtin-components/search-box.md

   custom-class="custom-input-1"
 ></search-box>
 ```

-Note that above is just an example, you do not have to define them all and must match on your needs.
+This is just an example.
+You don’t need to define all props, only those that fit your needs.
 You can try out this component [here](https://playcode.io/1293364).